 Have you climbed the highest clock tower in Baltimore?
 Not only will you get your steps in, but every floor of this narrow building also happens to be artists’ enclaves for painting and drawing.
 You can make an offer on the spot for an original work of art, or climb higher to learn about Bromo Seltzer, a company that made America’s favorite hangover cure.
 When you reach the top, there are not only some impressive views of Charm City, but also a four-dial gravity clock that was the largest in the world—even bigger than Big Ben.

-Located in the Southern Maryland town of Lusby are 24 miles of expansive, jagged cliffs that frame the West side of the Chesapeake Bay.
-While the cliffs are popular for birdwatching, fishing, and hiking, the reason most people flock to them is to dig for 15 million-year-old fossils on the shoreline.
-Teeth from the massive Megalodon shark are one of the most sought-after items.
+Located in the Southern Maryland town of Lusby are 24 miles of expansive, jagged cliffs that frame the west side of the Chesapeake Bay.
+While the cliffs are popular for birdwatching, fishing, and hiking, the reason most people flock to them is to dig for 15 million-year-old fossils on the shoreline, where teeth from the massive Megalodon shark are one of the most sought-after items.

 Baker Park is a 44-acre linear park that slices through Downtown Frederick and in the heart of it is Carroll Creek.
 Walking alongside the lily pad-laden water with its fountains, colorful flowers, and stone bridges gives the illusion of being inside an Impressionist painting instead of a bustling Western Maryland metropolis.

 Is this Maryland or the road to King’s Landing?
 This 80-foot, stone bridge seems like it was built in Medieval Times when in reality it’s been around for about 200 years.
 When it was completed in 1814, it was the largest arch bridge in the state and helped fuel the prospects of western expansion, filled frequently with heavy traffic, that included horse-drawn wagons carrying upwards of 10-ton loads.